 --exec=<upload-pack>is passed to the command to specify non-default path for the command run on the other end.

 Pass --quiet to git-fetch-pack and silence any other internally used git commands.
 Progress is not reported to the standard error stream.

 Progress status is reported on the standard error stream by default when it is attached to a terminal, unless -q is specified.
 This flag forces progress status even if the standard error stream is not directed to a terminal.

 The format of a <refspec> parameter is an optional plus

 refs/tags/<tag>:refs/tags/<tag>; it requests fetching everything up to the given tag.

 In general, URLs contain information about the transport protocol, the address of the remote server, and the path to the repository.
 Depending on the transport protocol, some of this information may be absent.

-Git supports ssh, git, http, and https protocols (in addition, ftp, and ftps can be used for fetching and rsync can be used for fetching and pushing, but these are inefficient and deprecated; do not use them).
+Git supports ssh, git, http, and https protocols (in addition, ftp, and ftps can be used for fetching, but this is inefficient and deprecated; do not use it).

 The native transport (i.e. git:// URL) does no authentication and should be used with caution on unsecured networks.